 A must-have for every personal trainer, strength coach, and physical therapist.

-Now available for digital video streaming!
+Available for digital video streaming!

 The video that began the most successful train-the-trainer series over the last decade.

 While there are plenty of examples for those who just want the exercises, T=R is more about designing your own blueprints based on common rules that medical professionals and personal trainers should honor.